JujuYuki/godel2-benchmark/README.md

 Below is a brief description of each example in this repository along with the expected output.

+## Output Propositions:

+* Finite control: expected to be true for all our examples here.
+This means the program does not spawn an unbounded number of threads with nested calls using the `go` keyword.
+A program which is not finite control will not be analysed for other properties, as mCRL2 is unable to generate a linear process specification for those.
+* No terminal state: is true when the program has no terminal state, meaning it would run continuously if given no time constraints (eg. in the Dining Philosophers examples, remove the `Sleep` line and make the final function call synchronous by removing its `go` keyword).
+* No cycle: is true if the program doesn't present an infinite cycle.
+* No global deadlock: is true if the program doesn't reach a global deadlock during normal execution.
+The final state, if it exists, does not count as a global deadlock.
+* Liveness: is true if the program is "live" according to the definition of liveness in our paper, which includes both eventual synchronisartion over channels and eventual locking of `Mutex` locks.
+* Safety: is true if the program is "safe" according to the definition of safety in our paper, which includes not trying to send a message on a closed channel and not trying to `Unlock` — resp.
+  `RUnlock` — a `Mutex` — resp `RWmutex` — that is not already locked via a `Lock` — resp `RLock` — call.
+* Data race free: is true if the program does not present a data race over a shared variable.
+  This is another form of safety, but we separate it from the former one as it does not cause a Go program to halt with an error, unlike the previous two forms of safety analysed by the "Safety" property.
+* Eventual reception: is true if messages in a buffered channel are eventually received, without dropping messages at the end of the program.
+We do not present examples in which it is false here, and expect it to be always true.
+This includes channels that are closed before being emptied, as we can still receive the previously queued messages before starting to receive the default value on a closed asynchronous channel.

 ## Description of the examples

 ### no-race